 Markup fees vary from processor to processor and depend on the fees your business charges, pricing model and amount of transaction.

-Pass through model: With this pricing model, the processor’s markup is not affected by interchange qualification.
+- Interchange-plus pricing: With this pricing model, the processor’s markup is not affected by interchange qualification.
 This means that you will pay the same fee irrespective of the type of card you are accepting or how you will process it (e-commerce, keying, swiping).
 Regardless of the underlying interchange, the processor earns a fixed percentage.

 Types of Credit Card Fees

-b) Transaction Fees
+a) Transaction Fees

-c) Flat Fees
+b) Flat Fees

 Flat fees are fixed regardless of the transaction volume or sales made.
-The fees are usually charged monthly or annually and include retrieval fees and PCI compliance and non compliance fees.
+The fees are usually charged monthly or annually and include retrieval fees and PCI compliance and non-compliance fees.

 Get the Lowest Credit Card Rates